A unique multi award winning historic food range consisting of an Old English Ale-Gar, a Roman Vinegar and an Ancient Greek Vinegar.

 Ancient Greek Vinaigre™

 The Ancient Greeks were historically respected far and wide as leaders in the culinary field.
 The dominant flavours of Greek cuisine were honey, vinegar, fish sauce and a few carefully balanced herbs and spices.
-My Ancient Geek Vinaigre has taken a route of balance and simplicity, while bringing out the individual flavours.
+Alan Coxon’s Ancient Geek Vinaigre has taken a route of balance and simplicity, while bringing out the individual flavours.
 The sweetness comes from the vine fruits, a slight bitterness from the coriander and a clean, fresh acidity from the wine.
 The aroma is light, fruity and fragrant befitting of a Greek goddess and possibly why it is a favourite of the ladies.
 This true wine vinegar will give you a kick and kiss at the same time.

 The Roman Vinaigre™